WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-07-26-monitor-net-microservices-with-prometheus.md

 ## What is Prometheus?

 Prometheus is an open-source monitoring and alerting system and was the second project to join the CNCF (Cloud Native Computing Foundation) in 2016.
-It has more than 6000 forks and almost 40K stars on Github with a very active community.
+It has more than 6000 forks and almost 40K stars on GitHub with a very active community.
 Prometheus collects data using a pull model over HTTP and does not rely on distributed storage solutions.
 This allows you to create several independent Prometheus servers to make it highly available.

 The components of Prometheus are the server itself, client libraries, an alert manager, and several other supporting tools.